ictLayerPulock/RESTful-api-laravel/README.md

 Also called Public APIs, these are your completely public access APIs, with no restrictions on who can use them.

 ### Partner API
 These types of API is not open to the public, and access is restricted through the use of specific licenses.
 Business partners often Make Use Of These APIs.
-For example, you will see them used between a business and its client as part of a paid online service.

 ### Private API
 Also called internal APIs or enterprise APIs, private APIs are types of APIs that are used only within a single company.
 These are often used to integrate different company services and streamline workflows.

 ### Composite API
 Composite APIs are a combination of data and service are types of APIs that are used to speed up the execution of certain tasks and improve performance.
-A composite API can enable these calls to run together as a single service if a task uses multiple API endpoints.
-An example of this could be a shopping cart for an Ecommerce web application.

 <br/>